Christopher Ocker

 Christopher Ocker is Dean, Vice President for Academic Affairs, and John Dillenberger Professor of the History of Christiantiy in the Graduate Theological Union at Berkeley, California.
-He was the inaugural director of the Medieval and Early Modern Studies Program in the Institute for Religion and Critical Inquiry in the Australian Catholic University, Melbourne, from 2019-2021, and he remains an Honorary Professor of that Institute.
+He was the inaugural director of the Medieval and Early Modern Studies Program in the Institute for Religion and Critical Inquiry in the Australian Catholic University, Melbourne, from 2019-2021, and he remains an Honorary Professor of that University.
 He has been professor of the history of Christianity at San Francisco Theological Seminary and a member of the Core Doctoral Faculty of the Graduate Theological Union in Berkeley.
 He is currently series editor of Studies in Medieval and Reformation Traditions, a co-editor of Arbeiten zur Kirchengeschichte, and an editor of the Journal of the Bible and Its Reception.
 He served as Interim Dean of SFTS and Assistant Provost of the Graduate School of Theology in the University of Redlands from 2021 to 2023.
 Ocker is known for his work on the history of religion in Europe, Medieval and early modern intellectual and cultural history, and the social and political history of late medieval and early modern Central Europe.